concur/developer.concur.com/src/api-guides/e-receipts.markdown

 - Select a [Supported Receipt type](/api-reference/receipts/supported-receipt-types.html) that best fits your industry and retrieve the list [schemas](/api-reference/receipts/get-started.html) for the available receipt types.
 - To ensure that you are using the correct endpoint URLs, the safest practice is to check the service index before every request.
 [Get service Index](/api-reference/receipts/endpoints.html#endpoint-service-index)
-- If your app currently generates a receipt image, (.png, .jpg,.tif, .pdf or other image file), you can include it in your post to SAP Concur.
+- If your app currently generates a receipt image, (.png, .jpg, .tif, .pdf, or other image file), you can include it in your post to SAP Concur.
 - SAP Concur generates a standard receipt for Partners who do not tender a receipt image.
 - SAP Concur will display your App Logo on standard generated receipts (size 100x100 px).

 #### Post an E-Receipt After Payment Has Been Made

 1. Obtain a fresh access token for the user using [refresh grant](/api-reference/authentication/apidoc.html#refresh_token).
-2. You will need the user **Id** previously stored in the user&#39;s profile to post receipts on his/her behalf.
+2. You will need the user `Id` previously stored in the user's profile to post receipts on his/her behalf.
 3. Post receipt using the [Post Receipt](/api-reference/receipts/endpoints.html#endpoint-post-a-receipt) endpoint.
-4. You should store the Concur\_Correlation\_ID and the Location Link from the response headers even for successful responses, this will facilitate support efforts in case of a missing receipt from User&#39;s SAP Concur account.
+4. You should store the Concur\_Correlation\_ID and the Location Link from the response headers even for successful responses, this will facilitate support efforts in case of a missing receipt from User's SAP Concur account.

 ### Token Management